espocrm/documentation/docs/development/coding-rules.md

 Also avoid the `mixed` type for parameters.

 ### 4\.
-Never return TRUE or FALSE to indicate a success or failure.
+Never return TRUE or FALSE to indicate success or failure.
 Throw an exception if failure, return NULL for empty result.

 ✔️ Good: